1,673 total views, 2 views today

 How many of you have installed a plugin that compresses images on your blog?
 If you are using any image compressing plugin, then, way to go.

 The majority of you might not be doing anything for image compression.
 The biggest perk of having such a tool installed on your blog is that it helps speed up your page loading, which plays a huge role in readers’ engagement and search engine ranking.
 I’m using ShortPixel on most of my sites and it’s been a fantastic image compressor for me.

 3. Stop Using the images from Google Images

 One of the biggest mistakes newbie bloggers make is that they go to Google Images and take images from there.
-The 99% of images we find in Google Images section fall in copyright category, which means, it may lead to copyright infringement or financial penalty.
+The 99% of images we find in the Google Images section fall in the copyright category, which means, it may lead to copyright infringement or financial penalty.